 At Charles Sturt University, we’re about so much more than just getting a degree.
 We want to ensure the skills you gain during your time with us directly translate into the real world.
-So when you graduate, you’re not only qualified in your area of study, but you’ve developed all the skills employers are looking for.
+So when you graduate, you’re not only qualified in your area of study, but you’ve developed all the key skills employers look for.

 When you study with us, you’ll be offered plenty of opportunities to gain sought-after skills.
 One particular program we offer is STRIVE.
 In this program, you’ll learn what it takes to be a great leader.
 And prepare yourself for leadership roles in the workforce.